thoas/go-funk/README.rst

 funk.IndexOf
 ............

-``funk.IndexOf`` gets the index at which the first occurrence of value is found in array or return -1 if the value cannot be found.
+Gets the index at which the first occurrence of value is found in array or return -1 if the value cannot be found.

 .. code-block:: go